Biological Mechanical Analysis of the Odontocete Ear

 Operation of the Ear

 With the knowledge of the mechanical function and architecture of the toothed whale ear, a closer inspection upon the overall operation of how this majestic creature captures the waves of sound follows.
-From the cephalic anatomy of toothed whales, it has long been recognized that the sound reception and transduction apparatus is an essential component of a biosonar system used by the odontocete, which is composed of the sound generation and transmission apparatus, as well as the central (Cranford et al., 2008).
-It is the culmination of these sophisticated processes that enables the toothed whales to perceive the through sound.
+From the cephalic anatomy of toothed whales, it has long been recognized that the sound reception and transduction apparatus is an essential component of a biosonar system used by the odontocete, which is composed of the sound generation and transmission apparatus, as well as the central nervous system (Cranford et al., 2008).
+It is the culmination of these sophisticated processes that enables the toothed whales to perceive the environment through sound.
 The current essay, however, will only investigate how the odontocete manage to hear the vibrations of water in this extraordinary environment completely foreign to human ears.

 To discover how sound propagates through the cephalic structure of a toothed whale, Ted W Cranford and colleagues (2008) utilized a finite element modeling (FEM) space constructed using a simulated whale head based on CT (Computed Tomography) data sets and physical measurements of sound propagation characteristics of tissue samples.
 They observed two sound reception pathways that could both be employed by the odontocete.